Interpretable discriminant analysis for functional data supported on random nonlinear domains with an application to Alzheimer's disease: Discretization

 We now turn our attention to the estimate $\hat \beta^G \in \calV(\R^3)$.
-Since for $\calV(\R^3)$ we have an explicit form of the associated reproducing kernel, we employ the representer theorem \parencite{Wahba1990,Yuan2010} and take $\hat \beta^G$ of the form
+Since for $\calV(\R^3)$ we have an explicit form of the associated reproducing kernel $K_{\R^3}$, we employ the representer theorem \parencite{wahba1990spline,yuan2010reproducing} and take $\hat \beta^G$ of the form